-AVIVA Woodlands welcomes and encourages the active participation of adult children (or other loved ones) in the process of choosing a senior living community, and throughout the life of the resident in the community.
+AVIVA Fort Worth welcomes and encourages the active participation of adult children (or other loved ones) in the process of choosing a senior living community, and throughout the life of the resident in the community.
 We suggest that you begin by reviewing these Frequently Asked Questions and the glossary of terms.
 Certainly, it’s helpful to review the various literature that’s available, but the best measure of a senior living community is to visit—to talk with the staff and experience the environment.
 We invite you to call for a personal tour or for additional information.

 Aviva Woodlands | Glossary of Terms